calebgekeler/Full-Stack-Restaurant-Reservations/README.md

-# Capstone: Restaurant Reservation System
+# Full-Stack Restaurant Reservation System
 ## [Prod build frontend](https://front-end-nine-alpha.vercel.app)
 ## [Pord build backend](https://back-end-wine.vercel.app/reservations?date=2021-05-05)

+This app was designed for restaurant backends.
+It allows the user to create reservations and tables in a restaurant.
+Reservations can be:
+- cancelled
+- seated
+- finished
+- booked

+Bootstrap was used for styling

 > You have been hired as a full stack developer at _Periodic Tables_, a startup that is creating a reservation system for fine dining restaurants.
 > The software is used only by restaurant personnel when a customer calls to request a reservation.